katsukimatsumoto/test/README.md

-# test
+# practice
-test for connecting between Atom, free editor and Git Hub
+practice for edditing by Atom, free editor and Git Hub